RancidDax/namazu.tools/ucob.md

 Finally, Stand in a {% glossary Neurolink %} for phase transition.

 {: .note }
-> If you don't phase any of these checkpoints in time, Twintania will continue to repeat the mechanics of the current Mini-Phase until enrage.
+> If you don't phase any of these checkpoints in time, Twintania will continue to repeat the mechanics of the current Mini-Phase until you hit the next phase or enrage.

 ## Phase 2: Nael